 If butter is accidentally melted while softening it for baking, we recommend using it for another purpose such as sautéing, or to toss with cooked vegetables or pasta.
 The physical properties of butter change when melted, which prevents butter from being mixed properly with the sugar and flour in the cookie dough.

-For best quality, we recommend using our products by the expiration date marked on the package.
+For best quality, we recommend using our products by the BEST BY date marked on the package.

 It’s best to cook over medium heat to allow butter to caramelize & perfectly brown to enhance natural flavors of the food you are cooking.
 High heat will burn the milk solids and produce a bitter flavor.